pivotalsoftware/ESarch/README.md

 - You must have the [cf-cli][8] installed (ypu can test this test by calling `cf version` in your terminal).
 - You must have access to a [Pivotal Application Service][11] instance.
-- You must have marketplace services for MySQL, Rabbit, Spring Cloud Registry and Spring Cloud Config in PAS.
+- You must have marketplace services for MySQL, RabbitMQ, Spring Cloud Services Registry and Spring Cloud Services Config Server in PAS.
 - You must have the `bash` terminal in order to run the provided scripts.

 # Building and Running the Axon Trader